wildfly/quickstart/helloworld-mutual-ssl/README.md

 ## What is it?

 Mutual SSL provides the same security as SSL, with the addition of authentication and non-repudiation of the client authentication, using digital signatures.
-When mutual authentication is used the server would request the client to provide a certificate in addition to the server certificate issued to the client.
-Mutual authentication requires an extra round trip time for client certificate exchange.
-In addition the client must buy and maintain a digital certificate.
+When mutual authentication is used, the server requests the client to provide a certificate in addition to the server certificate issued to the client.
+Mutual authentication requires an extra round trip each time for client certificate exchange.
+In addition, the client must buy and maintain a digital certificate.

 This quickstart shows how to configure ${product.name} to enable TLS/SSL configuration for the new ${product.name} `undertow` subsystem and enable mutual (two-way) SSL authentication.

-Before we run this example, we must create certificates and configure the server to use two-way SSL.
+Before you run this example, you must create certificates and configure the server to use two-way SSL.

 ## System Requirements